boreshkinai/hybrik-transformer/README.md

 This is the implementation of this paper: https://arxiv.org/abs/2302.04774

-Based on this orogonal code: https://github.com/Jeff-sjtu/HybrIK
+Based on this original code: https://github.com/Jeff-sjtu/HybrIK

 ## Register to get SMPL model
 here: https://smpl.is.tue.mpg.de/register.php